awei01/devolop-cloudcannon/src/_posts/2018-02-13-helloworld.md

 ---
 layout: default
 title:  "This is a post"
-categories: category1 category2 category3
+categories: category1
-custom: "This is a custom variable."
+custom: "This is a custom variable. asdf"
 ---

 # Yay, this is a post.